Joe-Neville/CX-IPv6-Address-Options/CX-IPv6-Address-Options.md

 #### 3. DHCP Stateless

-* The gateway indicates to connected clients to use DHCPv6 Stateless by setting the Other (O) flag to 'on' and including a /64 prefix for address creation.
+* The gateway indicates to connected clients to use DHCPv6 Stateless by setting the Other (O) flag to on and including a /64 prefix for address creation.
-* If the client OS transmits a DHCPv6 SOLICIT messsage by default, this will alter to a DHCPv6 INFORMATION-REQUEST messsage once the client receives an RA with the O flag 'on'.
+* If the client OS transmits a DHCPv6 SOLICIT messsage by default, this will alter to a DHCPv6 INFORMATION-REQUEST messsage once the client receives an RA with the O flag on.
-* The DHCPv6 server is configured to return the DNS server and DNS search-list only.
+* The DHCPv6 server, in this case, is configured to return the DNS server and DNS search-list only.
 * The client will use the /64 in the RA to generate its own addresses.

 ##### Configuration Example